Ady969/Ady969/README.md

 ## Hi there!
 I am Mohmadadil Shaikh 👋

-Welcome to my GitHub profile! 🚀 I'm a **Data Analyst** with a passion for transforming raw data into meaningful insights, designing compelling dashboards, and solving complex problems using data-driven strategies.
+Welcome to my GitHub profile! 🚀 I'm a **Business Analyst** with a passion for transforming raw data into meaningful insights, designing compelling dashboards, and solving complex problems using data-driven strategies.

 ## ✨ About Me